nicocardiel/button/docs/index.rst

 Welcome to button's documentation!
 ==================================

-**Button** is a Fortran 77 library created by Nicolás Cardiel with the aim of using graphical buttons with `PGPLOT
+**Button** is a Fortran library created by Nicolás Cardiel with the aim of using graphical buttons with `PGPLOT
 <http://www.astro.caltech.edu/~tjp/pgplot/>`_.
+The code was imitially developed in Fortran 77, although some minor changes have been introduced (January 2023) to compile it as Fortran 90 code (without trying to make full use of the advantages of Fortran 90).

 .. only:: html